pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

     EOF

+Since this was a server config default, it is safer to reboot to make sure change takes place.

 #### 1.2 Configuring Global Options
 The `named.conf.options` file is where you set the configuration options for the overall dns server.